itstooerli/Blackjack_GUI/README.md

-# Blackjack w/ GUI
+# Blackjack - Learn Basic Strategy
 Vegas-style blackjack game using Python Tkinter

-Functionality includes bets, splits, double downs, and up to 6 other computer seats that play blackjack basic strategy.
+This program provides an opportunity learn basic strategy for blackjack by providing a recommendation for what basic strategy would suggest given a scenario.
+Functionality includes bets, splits, double downs, and up to 6 other computer seats that also play blackjack basic strategy.
+You can also toggle the recommendation strategy off to simply play for fun.

 ## Instructions
 ### Running the program